Pikby/TheAbyss/docs/Code-documentation.md

 # Chunks
-Currently a chunk has size of 32x32x32 blocks, with infinite amounts of chunk in all directions For accessing a chunks neighbors the following definitions are used:
+A chunk has size of 32x32x32 blocks,and an infinite amounts of chunks are generated in all directions.
+For accessing a chunks neighbors the following definitions are used:

 * X+ = right